 In many places in the world, we experience rapid environmental change.
-In the Master’s Program in Polar Landscape and Quaternary Climate, you get knowledge and skills necessary for the understanding and analysis of polar and alpine landscapes.
+In the Master of Science in Polar Landscape and Quaternary Climate, you get the knowledge and skills necessary for the understanding and analysis of polar and alpine landscapes.
 You get insights into how they have changed on different time scales, linked to climate variations during the Quaternary period.

 Climate change is particularly rapid in the glacial and periglacial landscapes of polar and alpine regions.
 The program will provide you with knowledge about the global climate system’s functioning and about methods used to reconstruct climate and environmental change.
 In addition, human and natural causes of climate change are presented and discussed.

 The first semester starts with two mandatory courses.
 Here you acquire in-depth knowledge of climate and environmental change, geomorphology, and glaciology.
 You learn how to analyze and interpret landscape and climate change, and you focus on dating methods, presentation techniques, and scientific publishing.
 The first course starts with an excursion to northern Scandinavia, dealing with Quaternary climate history, glacial and periglacial landforms, and sub-Arctic and Arctic environments.